tcondit/consulting-by-10-30-2017/portfolio/component-list.md

 * Continuous deployment: Ansible or Jenkins
 * Secrets management: HashiCorp Vault

 **C:** I hesitate to say it, but we've not considered testing tools at all yet.

 **M:** Nope.
 And I'm too fried right now to even think about it.
-Let's go get a drink and call it a day.
+Let's talk about it tomorrow morning.

 *Mercutio and Capulet exit stage right*